DANS-KNAW-jp/easy-protect-api/research.md

   * You cannot invalidate individual JWT tokens: we won't be able to analyse and block an attack with short-lived (15 minutes or so) tokens.
 If really needed verify the user and its state in ldap.
   * Data goes stale: our only data is identification, same as previous point
   * Implementations are less battle-tested or non-existent:

+* other bits and pieces from the article
   * Local Storage: not vulnerable to CSRF attacks ... requires JavaScript ... potentially worse class of vulnerabilities.
   * stateless JWT tokens, where all the data is encoded directly into the token
   * sessions - can be invalidated by the server ... individual stateless JWT tokens cannot be invalidated